sleepingkingstudios/sleeping_king_studios-tools/README.md

 Converts a mixed-case string expression to a lowercase, underscore separated string, as per ActiveSupport::Inflector#underscore.

+### Core Tools

+Tools for working with an application or working environment.

+#### '#deprecate'

+Prints a deprecation warning.

+    CoreTools.deprecate 'ObjectTools#old_method'
+    #=> prints to stderr:

+    [WARNING] ObjectTools#old_method is deprecated.
+      called from /path/to/file.rb:4: in something_or_other

+    CoreTools.deprecate 'ObjectTools#old_method', '0.1.0', :format => '%s was deprecated in version %s.'
+    #=> prints to stderr:

+    ObjectTools#old_method was deprecated in version 0.1.0.
+      called from /path/to/file.rb:4: in something_or_other

 ## Additional Features

 ### Semantic Version